KaiserKarel/drfs/README.md

 ### Bugs

-Currently many. drfs can correctly upload and download `testdata/lorem_short.txt`.
-However `lorem.txt` results in some errors (16 missing bytes)
+Probably many, but none known so far. drfs can correctly upload and download the files in the `testdata` directory.

 ### Speed